List of Switzerland Twenty20 International cricketers

 This is a list of Swiss Twenty20 International cricketers.

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
 Therefore, all Twenty20 matches played between Switzerland and other ICC members after 1 January 2019 will be eligible for T20I status.
 Switzerland will play their first T20I against Gibraltar on 22 October 2021 during the 2021 Valletta Cup.

 This list comprises all members of the Switzerland cricket team who have played at least one T20I match.
 It is initially arranged in the order in which each player won his first Twenty20 cap.
 Where more than one player won his first Twenty20 cap in the same match, those players are listed alphabetically by surname.
+Cricket in Switzerland is largely played by immigrants from Afghanistan and other countries of the Indian subcontinent.